utkarsh0124/covid-tracker/README.md

 1. Start by running the mysql server.
-Open cmd and type: mysqld mysql -u root -p enter the password for root.
+Open cmd and type: mysqld mysql -u root -p enter the password for root(admin).

 2.Run "cv_db_table.sql" to create required database and tables.